Global workforce

 What is Global Talent Mobility?

-Global talent mobility is an HR function that involves relocating employees with valuable skills and expertise across borders.
-While internal mobility is about moving employees to different organizational positions or departments, global talent mobility entails the same concept but requires moving to another country.
+Global talent mobility is an essential HR function that involves relocating employees with valuable skills and expertise across international borders.
+Unlike internal mobility, which focuses on moving employees to different positions or departments within the same organization, global talent mobility requires transferring employees to another country.
+This strategic process helps organizations bridge skill gaps, foster employee development, and enhance international expansion efforts.

 Global Talent Mobility: How Do Businesses Do It?